 Contact Citrix Technical Support

-If you have checked the log file and the other troubleshooting advice in this section, and believe the problem you experience is due to Profile Management, contact Citrix Technical Support.
-Always include the following files and as much other information as possible:
+If you've checked the troubleshooting advice in this section and believe the problem that you experienced results from Profile Management, contact Citrix Technical Support.
+Always collect and provide the following files and as much other information as possible.